The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 The encyclopedia — free

-The bot — one‑time, twenty‑nine pounds
+The bot — one‑time, forty‑nine pounds

 What the encyclopedia cannot do is sit with you on a bad Tuesday.